fanoframework/fanoframework.github.io/security/csrf-protection/index.md

 ## Get current CSRF token

-When you attach `TCsrfMiddleware` middleware to application middleware list, everytime request is coming, new random token and name can be read from currnt session variable.
+When you attach `TCsrfMiddleware` middleware to application middleware list, everytime request is coming, new random token and name are generated and it can be read from current session variable.

 ```
 function THomeController.handleRequest(